 Ramadhan is the most honorable month on the Islamic calendar.
 During this time, Muslims were given obligatory fasting from pre-dawn till sunset for the sake of Allah, fasting is the fourth pillar of Islam.

 The Holy Quran was also revealed in this special month, then there is also the night of power (Laylat al -Qadr), which is a night that is better than a thousand months and many more.
-In this month, Muslims were also suggested to increase charity-giving.
+This month, Muslims were also suggested to increase charity giving.

 10. Shawwal – شَوَّال – (Raised)

-In this month, Allah awarding Muslims with the gift of Eid ul Fitr after month-long fasting in Ramadan, and also on this day sins were forgiven.
-Its sunnah to do 6 days of fasting in this month as the Holy Prophet (PBUH) has directed us in the past.
+On this month, Allah awarded Muslims with the gift of Eid ul Fitr after month-long fasting in Ramadan, and also on this day sins were forgiven.
+It’s sunnah to do 6 days of fasting in this month as the Holy Prophet (PBUH) has directed us in the past.

-Our Prophet (SAW) got married to Hazrat Aishah this month, the beloved uncle of Rasulullah (SAW), who helped him and other Muslims in tough times also died in Shawwal.
+Our Prophet (SAWW) got married to Hazrat Aishah this month, the beloved uncle of Rasulullah (SAWW), who helped him and other Muslims in tough times and also died in Shawwal.
 The battle of Uhud took place this month in 3AH.